mr2raccoon/caactus/README.md

 # caactus
-caactus (**c**ell **a**nalysis **a**nd **c**ounting **t**ool using ila**stik** software) is a collection of python scripts to provide a streamlined workflow for [ilastik-software](https://www.ilastik.org/), including data preparation, processing and analysis.
+caactus (**c**ell **a**nalysis **a**nd **c**ounting **t**ool using **i**lastik software) is a collection of python scripts to provide a streamlined workflow for [ilastik-software](https://www.ilastik.org/), including data preparation, processing and analysis.
 It aims to provide biologist with an easy-to-use tool for counting and analyzing cells from a large number of microscopy pictures.

  ![workflow](https://github.com/mr2raccoon/caactus/blob/main/images/caactus-workflow(1).png)

 # Introduction
 The goal of this script collection is to provide an easy-to-use completion for the [Boundary-based segmentation with Multicut-workflow](https://www.ilastik.org/documentation/multicut/multicut) in [ilastik](https://www.ilastik.org/).
-This worklow allwows for the automatization of cell-counting from messy microscopic images with different (touching) cell types for biological research.
+This workflow allows for the automatization of cell-counting from messy microscopic images with different (touching) cell types for biological research.
 For easy copy & paste, commands are provided in `grey code boxes` with one-click C&P

 # Installation